oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

        or **TypeOption** applicable to the field
     5. **FieldDescription:** a non-normative comment

+Note that the JADN Specification constrains the ItemID and FieldID values to be Integers.

 The selection of Map or Record for a type definition carries serialization implications, which are discussed in [Section&nbsp;3.1.4.2](#3142-selection-and-use-of-jadn-compound-types).